ARE YOU SIMPLY LOOKING FOR ROYAL MAIL DOOR TO DOOR DISTRIBUTION?

 This is probably the most revealing and fascinating research blog I have written so far.
 The way the Royal Mail operates is quite unbelievable; read on to see why.

 All too often we get calls where a potential new client questions if we are 'cheaper' than the Royal Mail, and why they should use us instead of going to them directly.
 I have written this so you can see the differences between the Royal Mail and Mr Flyer, and choose for yourself which is best for your business.

 Both the Royal Mail and Mr Flyer now only offer a shared distribution.
-This is where your flyer will go out with other flyers to the same addresses.
+This is where your leaflet will go out with other flyers to the same addresses.
 As you will read more on below, Mr Flyer became a partner with the Royal Mail in 2018, and from summer 2019 now use them exclusively.
-Therefore, the advantage here (over a lot of other distribution companies) is that people are more likely to look at your flyer because it feels more personal.
+Therefore, the advantage here (over a lot of other leaflet distribution companies) is that people are more likely to look at your flyer because it feels more personal.

-Royal Mail: When going direct, you have to first register as a new client with Royal Mail, complete application forms, fill out booking forms, wait on communication back and forth with Royal Mail about what category to put you in for distribution.
-Then you have stringent deadlines to meet for getting the print to Royal Mail (some clients we have spoken to were told Royal Mail needed the materials one month in advance).
+Royal Mail: When going direct, you have to first register as a new client with Royal Mail, complete application forms, fill out booking forms, and wait on communication back and forth with Royal Mail about what category to put you in for distribution.
+Then you have stringent deadlines to meet for getting the print to Royal Mail (some clients we have spoken were told that Royal Mail needed the materials one month in advance).